 Whatever the journey and however you are planning the birth of your baby you can have the support of a doula.
 If you are planning a home-birth, using a birth centre, or hospital birth or you’re still undecided about what to do, the good news is I will support you whatever you decide and if you change your mind too.

 “Choosing a doula is really important as this is someone who you need to trust completely and who you believe will be there to support you and your birth partner whatever happens.
 I felt this with Zoe from the moment I met her and my husband felt the same.”

-In spending time with you antenatally, looking at your birth plans together and talking through your options we’ll also be getting to know each other.
-Woman to woman support can make such a difference to how you feel as you approach birth, and having someone with you who understands the hormones and the balance of emotions in the room can have a profound difference on the experience.
-By the time you go into labour, my aim is for you to feel confident about your birth plans and to feel sure of the person or people who are supporting you.
+We’ll spend time in your pregnancy talking through all things antenatal – I can give you information and answer your questions to help you prepare in the best way for you.
+Having doula support can make such a difference to how you feel as you approach birth, and having someone with you who understands the hormones and the balance of emotions in the room can have a profound difference on the experience.
+By the time you go into labour, my aim is for you to feel confident about your birth plans.
 I want you to know that whatever happens on the day you’ll have the ability to cope.
 I wholeheartedy believe in the deep power of birthing women.

 A big part of my role as your doula is to protect your space and remind you of your abilities and your plan, and I do this while supporting your partner too.
 Your partner’s love and compassion for you can make such a difference, and with the presence of a doula to look after both of your practical and emotional needs on the day, they can really concentrate on just you and not have to worry about doing other things.

 “Asking your husband to be your sole guide through labor is like asking him to lead the way on a climb of Mt Everest.
 He may be smart and trustworthy, you may love him, but in the Himalayas you’d both be a lot better off with a sherpa!”
 Pam England